mashal02/Deep-Learning-BWF-Mashal/Task19/Definitions.md

 ### Machine Learning:
 A subfield of artificial intelligence that involves the development of algorithms that can learn from and make predictions or decisions based on data, without being explicitly programmed to do so.

+### Artificial Intelligence
-Artificial Intelligence (AI) refers to the ability of machines to perform tasks that would normally require human intelligence, such as understanding natural language or recognizing patterns in data.
+(AI) refers to the ability of machines to perform tasks that would normally require human intelligence, such as understanding natural language or recognizing patterns in data.

+### Others
 The weights of a neural network are the parameters that are learned during the training process.

 Layers are the building blocks of a neural network.
 They consist of multiple neurons that process input data and pass output to the next layer.
 There are several types of layers, including input, output, and hidden layers.